Science for Children

 Magnetic Cornmeal

-Place small metal objects like screws,nuts, paper clips,metal chips, and small non-metal objects like plastic toys and chalk in a baking pan.
+Place small metal objects like screws, nuts, paper clips, and small non-metal objects like plastic toys and chalk in a baking pan.
 Pour cornmeal over the objects to cover them.
 Move a magnet slowly over the surface until one object moves.
 Have the children find the other metal objects that are attracted to the magnet.
 Discuss a magnet and why things are attracted to it.
 Place different items under the cornmeal and have the children guess whether the objects will move or not.
 Variations: oatmeal, rice, or barley could also be used to cover the objects.

 Making Rain